arbalenirmala/accessibility-interview-questions/readme.md

 <table>
   <tr>
     <td>1.</td>
-    <td>what is skiplinks in accessibility? -----
+    <td>what is skiplinks in accessibility?
-    <tr>A skip link at the start of a page enables people navigating by keyboard to move quickly to the start of the main content on the page, bypassing the top navigation options and menu.</tr>
+    A skip link at the start of a page enables people navigating by keyboard to move quickly to the start of the main content on the page, bypassing the top navigation options and menu.

   </td>
 </tr>